 Scope creep is one of the biggest threats to sending a project into cost overrun.
 Change requests always bog down the desks of project managers.
 These come from stakeholders or clients, but also from team members.
 They all have wants and needs.
 Many of them may be appropriate and even beneficial to the project.
 However, too many changes can drastically impact the project, making cost overruns unavoidable.
-Think long and hard about the big picture before you increase project scope.
+Put thought into the big picture before you increase project scope.

 4. Use a Project Planning Tool

-It’s a given a good tool is going to make a project manager’s work easier, add to the productivity of the project, and increase efficiencies.
-It will also assist in keeping cost overrun at a minimum.
-A scheduling tool like a Gantt chart is going to help keep the project on track and prevent cost override.
+It’s a given that a powerful tool will make make a project manager’s work easier, add to the productivity of the project and increase efficiencies.
+It also assists in keeping cost overruns at a minimum.
+A scheduling tool like a Gantt chart can help keep the project on track and prevent cost overruns.